greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Wal-mart appealed.

 * **Issue**
-	* Did the wal-mart employees' detention of the mccanns constitute confinement and false imprisonment.
+	* Did the wal-mart employees' detention of the McCanns constitute confinement and false imprisonment.

 * **Reasoning**
 	* Neither physical restraint nor physical boundaries are required to establish confinement.
 	* Threat of physical force or implied threat of physical force may establish confinement.
 	* Incorrect assertion of legal authority to confine also suffices.
 	* All of the above constitute "duress"
 	* The reference to the police, the instruction given to the McCanns, and continued presence of the employees are enough to make a reasonable person believe either that the employees would physically restrain the McCanns if they attempted to leave, that the store had the legal authority to detain them, or both.

 * **Holding**
-	* The wal-mart employees confined the McCanns in the store and the McCanns were aware of it.
+	* False imprisonment.
+The wal-mart employees confined the McCanns in the store and the McCanns were aware of it.

 * **Rule**
 	* False imprisonment occurs when an actor "confines" someone "within boundaries fixed by the actor" and the victim is aware of or harmed by the confinement.
 	* The threat of physical force, or the implication of legal authority to detain is sufficient to establish confinement (there needn't be any physical contact).

 * **Notes**
-	* ?
-Are there cases of false imprisonment where the victim was confined and harmed but not aware?
-Presumably.
 	* Being *excluded* from a place isn't confinement